 This korma fish recipe involves few parts for you to make.
 Although easy you will need to make each component of the recipe one by one.

 The cooking notes and step by step method below explain each part.

 For making this Indian fish dish I used Rohu fish, which is a type of fish belonging to the carp family and found in South-Asian rivers.

+It is a sweet water fish as opposed to sea water fish.
 They are firm, with bones and a mild sweet flavour.